Basis-Theory/docs/source/includes/elements/_getting_started.md

 <script src="https://js.basistheory.com"></script>
 ```

-You don't have to install **Elements** as a separated module or include additional script tags besides **BasisTheory.js**.
+You don't have to install **Elements** as a separate module or include additional script tags besides **BasisTheory.js**.
 It will dynamically load them from our secure domain, which enables us to keep the highest compliance standards (e.g. PCI compliance).

 To install **BasisTheory.js** you can choose either our NPM module or CDN hosted bundle through a `script` tag.